 Studies examining alcohol and cholesterol rates on individuals who are younger (below age 40) have shown that moderate drinking indeed may affect their health quite differently.

 The United States Department of Agriculture's Center for Nutrition Policy and Promotion has posted the 2010 Dietary Guidelines for Americans which contains suggestions for those who want to drink alcohol in moderation, which may help reduce cholesterol levels in some people.
-These guidelines recommend that women only consume one drink per day, while men can have two drinks per day.
+These guidelines recommend that women only drink one alcoholic beverage per day, while men could have up to two drinks per day.

 Examples of what constitutes "one" drink are: